Family cycling tips: How to prepare, stay safe and keep kids engaged

 Check out our blog on some of the best family cycling routes in the UK for inspiration!

-2. Appoint a Master of the Odometer!
+2. Appoint a Master of the Odometer

 If you can, including a stopping point in your cycle route adds a bit of variety.
 Stopping for some play at a green spot or to check out wildlife gives everyone the chance to get off the bikes and have some fun, running-around time.

-4. The No Pedal Challenge
+4. The No-Pedal Challenge

 Another great option for building balance and strength is to have a slowest cyclist race.
 The advantage to this is you don’t need to have a long distance to travel.
 Just pick your endpoint and see who can do their best snail impression!

 If you’ve got a bit of space, you can do a lot of cycling fun on your own driveway.
-A strip of paper and some acrylic paints will encourage any avant-garde artists in the family to create your route.

 You don’t need to ride hard or for long distances to burn off calories and get the endorphins flowing.
 Riding for just 15 minutes a day can have a positive impact on the physical and mental health of the whole family.
 So, grab your bikes and get cycling as a family!